 BYND Cannasoft Enterprises Inc. Signs Agreement for the Acquisition of Israeli-Based Zigi Carmel Initiatives & Investments Ltd. In a Share Swap Agreement Valued at US $28 Million

-ZC owns the patent pending intellectual property for a CBD-based therapeutic device combined with software designed to treat phenomena related to women's health issues by regulating the flow of low-concentration CBD oils into the soft tissues of the female reproductive system

-/EIN News/ -- VANCOUVER, British Columbia, Sept.
-18, 2022 (GLOBE NEWSWIRE) -- BYND Cannasoft Enterprises Inc. (NASDAQ: BCAN) (CSE: BYND) (“BYND” or the “Company”) announced today that it has signed a share purchase agreement to acquire 100% ownership of Zigi Carmel Initiatives & Investments Ltd. (“ZC”) which holds the patent pending intellectual property for a therapeutic device (the “EZ-G device”) that uses low concentrations of CBD oils, such as hemp seed oil and other natural oils, to treat certain women's health issues.
-Under the terms of the share purchase agreement, the Company will issue to ZC’s owner 7,920,000 common shares at a deemed price per share of $4.735 (subject to closing the transaction by October 10, 2022) and pay US $100,000 to cover his legal expenses.
+VANCOUVER, British Columbia, Sept.
+18, 2022 (GLOBE NEWSWIRE) -- BYND Cannasoft Enterprises Inc. BCAN BYND ("BYND" or the "Company") announced today that it has signed a share purchase agreement to acquire 100% ownership of Zigi Carmel Initiatives & Investments Ltd. ("ZC") which holds the patent pending intellectual property for a therapeutic device (the "EZ-G device") that uses low concentrations of CBD oils, such as hemp seed oil and other natural oils, to treat certain women's health issues.
+Under the terms of the share purchase agreement, the Company will issue to ZC's owner 7,920,000 common shares at a deemed price per share of $4.735 (subject to closing the transaction by October 10, 2022) and pay US $100,000 to cover his legal expenses.
 The closing of the transaction is subject to certain customary conditions.
 BYND expects the transaction to close this month.

 The EZ-G device is a unique, patent-pending device that, combined with proprietary software (provisional application), regulates the flow of low-concentration CBD oils into the soft tissues of the female reproductive system.
 According to research1 conducted across the globe, treatment with low-concentration CBD oils can relieve candida, dryness, scars, and many other female health issues.